Skip to product information

 Green tourmaline

 Green tourmaline is also found under the name verdelite.
-It comes in different shades of green, with this transparent appearance.
+It comes in different shades of green, with this transparent aspect.
 Green tourmaline is the most common after black.
-More rarely, we can find other green tourmalines such as chromiferous ones.
-The latter are rarer and more sought after.
+More rarely, other green tourmalines can be found, such as chromiferous ones.
+These are rarer and more sought after.

 In lithotherapy, the beautiful green colors of this tourmaline evoke the greens present in nature during spring, the season of renewal.
-It is then said that green tourmaline is excellent for all people who want to start from scratch.
-It gives them the strength to leave a toxic relationship, a thankless job, etc. Placing green tourmaline in a bedroom helps ward off restless thoughts at bedtime.
-A softness settles in and promotes falling asleep.
+It is then said that green tourmaline is excellent for all people who wish to start from scratch.
+It gives them the strength to leave a toxic relationship, an ungrateful job, etc. Placing a green tourmaline in a bedroom helps to ward off agitated thoughts at bedtime.
+A softness sets in and promotes falling asleep.

 Its chakra: the frontal chakra